Doping hearing to decide Russian skater’s Olympic fate

 The hospital that oversees the Swedish lab said in an emailed statement that ”the laboratory is not allowed in any way to comment on a pending case,” when asked by The Associated Press to explain the weekslong delay in testing the sample.
 It is not clear when Russian anti-doping officials sent the sample or when it arrived at the lab.

-Valieva was hit with an immediate interim ban from the Beijing Olympics by the Russian anti-doping agency known as RUSADA, which oversaw testing at the national championships.
+Valieva was hit with an immediate interim ban from the Beijing Olympics by RUSADA, which oversaw testing at the national championships.
 On Wednesday, a RUSADA disciplinary panel upheld her appeal and overturned the skater’s interim ban.

 The rushed hearing at CAS will only consider the question of the provisional ban at these Olympics, said the International Testing Agency, which is prosecuting on behalf of the IOC.
 The ITA was formed by the IOC in 2018 in the wake of the Russian doping scandal to manage international testing and to design the anti-doping program for the Olympics.